edcox5/MachineLearningFinal/index.md

 6 volunteers were outfitted with accelerometers on the belt, arm, forearm, and dumbbell and asked to perform lifts correctly and incorrectly in 5 different ways.
 The goal of this project is to identify the manner (A-E) in which the exercise was being performed.

-We will use a random partition to cross validate a model which uses regression and classification trees to predict outcomes.
+We will build a model using random forests to predict outcomes.

 ``` r
 set.seed(10101)